Strategic Issues in Employing and Deploying Damages Experts

 - review of documents, data or other evidence formally introduced in the case (such as witness statements);

 - review of documents, data or other evidence provided by the client or counsel but not submitted in the case; and

 - review of publications or documents obtained elsewhere.

-Frequently, experts make assumptions that are not stated.
+Frequently, experts make assumptions that are not stated in their reports.
 Their silence can be intentional or inadvertent.
 Indeed, in some instances, experts may not even realise they are making certain assumptions that may prove to be unfounded or, at a minimum, subject to disagreement.
-For example, an expert may assume a certain fact as a given based on discussions with the client or counsel, yet the other expert has assumed a different possibility.
+For example, an expert may assume a certain fact as a given based on discussions with the client or counsel or based on prior experience, yet the other expert has assumed a different possibility.
 These differences can often be difficult to identify, as they are not explained in the expert reports and can often only be ascertained upon close examination of the damages model.
-Such details can be buried deep in an Excel spreadsheet, particularly if its design is not consistent with best practices.
-This is why experts are encouraged to state all assumptions in their reports to minimise the risk of such unstated assumptions.
+These details can be buried deep in an Excel spreadsheet, particularly if its design is not consistent with best practices.
+This is why experts are encouraged to state all assumptions in their reports to minimise the risk of any unstated assumptions.

 In addition to different assumptions, experts frequently disagree on the methodologies they employ.
 Experts may disagree on the appropriate methodology for many of the same reasons identified above based on their experience, communications with or instructions from the client, and understanding of the applicable law and facts.
 The experts may also disagree on the level of simplification or complexity appropriate in the model.

 At its most basic, the experts may disagree on the appropriate methodology because they are seeking to answer different questions.
 It is therefore important to confirm whether the experts are assessing damage to the same thing (such as the whole company, a specific business unit or particular assets), whether they are assuming the same key dates (such as date of breach or valuation date) and whether they are on the same page in other key respects.